alliecatowo/zmk-sofle/docs/Home.md

-# Welcome to the AllieCatKeeb Wiki!
+# Welcome to the Allie Cat Sofle Wiki!

-This documentation serves as the comprehensive guide for the AllieCatKeeb, a custom Sofle keyboard running ZMK firmware.
+This documentation serves as the comprehensive guide for the Allie Cat Sofle, a custom split keyboard running ZMK firmware.

 Whether you're looking to build your own, flash the firmware, or customize the keymap, you'll find everything you need right here.